 Graphically, that $ax^2+bx+c$ takes on a parabolic shape, like so:

 Alright so what does it mean to find solutions for quadratic equations?
 A solution is any value for x (or whatever fucking letter/s you are using) that makes the equation true.
 So if we use the expression we graphed above, our quadratic equation would be:

 So then, a solution to this equation would be any value for x that would make the left side of the equation equal to zero.
 Another way to think about a solution is any point where the graph of the equation crosses the x-axis, since those are the places where the function is equal to zero.
 This is also called finding zeroes, or roots, since throwing in fucking ambiguous language always helps.

 So we know that the quadratic formula gives us the solutions to quadratic equations, but how the hell does it do that?
 Because, you eager motherfucker, all the quadratic formula is is a factored version of the same damn equation.
 All it is is a nasty-ass shortcut.
 Watch me factor this shit.
-I complete the square to do this, so if you ain't up to speed on that, go learn something in the last post.
+I complete the square to do this, so if you ain’t up to speed on that, go learn something here.

 For fuck’s sake!
 I’d like to take this moment to say that deriving this shit is ugly as hell (uglier than I remembered it being) and I am going to try my damnest not to have to type anything like this clusterfuck out ever again.
 Anyway…